hexokinase-ii/math-rush/index.md

 To implement the Add Stuff and Edit Stuff pages, the application uses [AutoForm](https://github.com/aldeed/meteor-autoform).

 To present the forms, the application uses the quickform component.
-See [imports/ui/pages/add-stuff-page.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/ui/pages/add-stuff-page.html) and [imports/ui/pages/edit-stuff-page.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/ui/pages/edit-stuff-page.html).

-See [meteor-example-form](https://ics-software-engineering.github.io/meteor-example-form/) for a more sophisticated approach.

 ### Authentication

 For authentication, the application uses the Meteor accounts-ui package, with some simple customization in [imports/startup/both/accounts-config.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/both/accounts-config.js).